cf-toolsuite/cf-butler/README.md

 See additional property requirements in Query policies and the aforementioned sample Github repository.

+#### Message Policies

+Message policies are useful when platform team wants to send notification to primary and secondary organization owners.
+The primary and secondary owner information is captured as PrimaryOwner, SecondaryOwner labels on Organizations.

+As mentioned previously the policy file must adhere to a naming convention

+* a filename ending with `-MP.json` encapsulates an individual [MessagePolicy](src/main/java/io/pivotal/cfapp/domain/MessagePolicy.java)

+See additional property requirements in Message policies and the aforementioned sample Github repository.

 #### Endpoint Policies

 Endpoint policies are useful when you want to exercise any of the available GET endpoints and have the results sent to one or more designated email recipients.